ashgaliyev/tweeter-viewer/README.md

 # tweeter-viewer
-This is a simple program that fetches 10 tweets by keyword that was asked in terminal.
+This is a simple program written in Haskell that fetches 10 tweets by keyword that was asked in terminal.

 ## Before install
+You need haskell & stack to run this app.
 You need auth credentials which you can get through app registration on twitter.
 See https://apps.twitter.com/

 ## Clone & Configure
-Clone this repo and run stack build & exec:
+Clone repo:

 ```
 $ git clone git@github.com:ashgaliyev/tweeter-viewer.git